Thomas John Shillea

-Thomas John Shillea, (b.
-1947) is an American artist, who specializes in painting and photography.
-He is known for using 19th century printing techniques.
+Thomas John Shillea (born 1947) is an American artist who specializes in painting and photography.
+He is known for using 19th-century printing techniques.
 He began drawing at the age of two and throughout his childhood made thousands of photorealistic drawings.
 Shillea earned a BS in Art Education from Kutztown University.
 He then taught high school art and later earned an MFA degree at the Rochester Institute of Technology.